I think I have care and support needs – how do I get help?

 You can also ask for a carers' needs assessment if you are looking after someone.

-- Before you request a support needs assessment
+- What is a support needs assessment?

-- Request a support needs assessment
+- How to get a support needs assessment

 - Will I have to pay?